SM 25x150 [2xM8] / N42 - magnetic roller

 Make sure to review all the information we have provided.
 This will help you avoid harm to your body and damage to the magnets.

-Magnets attract each other within a distance of several to around 10 cm from each other.
-Remember not to put fingers between magnets or alternatively in their path when attract.
-Magnets, depending on their size, are able even cut off a finger or alternatively there can be a severe pressure or a fracture.
+Magnets will attract each other within a distance of several to around 10 cm from each other.
+Remember not to place fingers between magnets or in their path when attract.
+Depending on how large the neodymium magnets are, they can lead to a cut or alternatively a fracture.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.